openshift/training/beta-1-setup.md

     POD                 CONTAINER(S)                       IMAGE(S)                          HOST                         LABELS              STATUS
     mainrouter          origin-haproxy-router-mainrouter   openshift/origin-haproxy-router   ose3-node2.erikjacobs.com/   <none>              Running

+At this point you must update your DNS wildcard entry to point to the IP address of the host on which the router instance is running.

 ## Your First Application
 At this point you should essentially have a fully-functional V3 OpenShift environment.
 It is now time to create the classic "Hello World" application